Jacob Schaefer (composer): Music career

 In his first few years in Chicago he made a few unsuccessful attempts to found secular choirs.
 One of them in late 1911 was funded by the Hebrew Institute, which at that time was trying to attract a younger membership.
 However, the Institute reacted poorly to the workers' songs the choir was rehearsing and withdrew their support.
 A later workers' choir he conducted, which was affiliated with Poale Zion, likewise fell apart before long.
 Nonetheless, he became increasingly popular during this time as a piano accompanist, emerging composer, and synagogue choir director who could be relied upon to give good results.

 It was in 1914 that Schaefer decided to leave carpentry behind and devote himself completely to music.
 During the summer of 1914 there were extensive discussions among Jewish socialists in Chicago about the idea of founding a politically active singing society (סאָציאַליסטישן געזאַנג-פאַראײן sotsialistishn gezang-farayn).
 Despite some misgivings, when the Arbeter Ring made its intentions known to found its own choir, the socialists did indeed found their singing society, inviting a long list of singers from various synagogue choirs.
 Schaefer, as both a left-wing working man and a reliable conductor, was recruited to lead it.
 That was how he ended up helping to found one of the first Jewish folk choirs in the United States.

 The financial backers of the singing society were initially nervous when he brought his own compositions for the group to sing; however, as his arrangements proved skillful and popular they soon began to support it.
 He soon founded an affiliated mandolin orchestra, and dedicated himself to composing and arranging music for both of these ensembles.
 It was in April 1915 that the singing society performed his first oratorio, Martirer blut (Martyr's blood), which was based on poems by the Belarusian socialist poet Avrom Lesin.
 The concert was sold out, exceeding expectations.
 It was followed in November of the same year by his next work, Beyn hashmoshes.
 He stayed in Chicago during World War I. His next project was to arrange 18 Yiddish folk songs, which the choir performed in February 1916 along with The Internationale, La Marseillaise and other staples of socialist gatherings.
 After that, he entered into an ideological dispute with the choir's backers and did not compose any major works again until 1920.
-The gap in composition during that time is also sometimes attributed to the unexpected death in January 1917 of his wife Sonia, who passed away during a minor operation.
+The gap in composition during that time is also sometimes attributed to the unexpected death in January 1917 of his wife Sonia, who died during a minor operation.
 He also heard about his own father's death later in the same year.